google/synthmark/docs/Introduction.md

 Benchmarks do not monitor or control for radios, temperature, other apps, etc.
 Such monitoring or controlling is expected to be provided as part of the test conditions, not the tool.

+## AutomatedTest

+This test combines several benchmarks and then provides a summary the the system performance.

+It measures the performance of a BIG and little CPU.
+It then runs latency analysis for a changing workload.
+This measures the ability of the CPU scheduler to run real-time audio workloads with low latency and without glitching.

+It produces three metrics in a section labelled "CDD_SUMMARY".

+* **voicemark.90** is the number of voices that can be rendered when running at 90% of its maximum CPU load.
+* **latencymark.fixed.little** is the minimum latency of the top level buffer closest to the app for a constant workload.
+The DSP and other lower level components might add 4-6 msec of latency when using EXCLUSIVE MMAP mode in AAudio.
+This would give us a total output latency of around 20 msec.
+* **latencymark.dynamic.little** measures latency for a changing workload, which is common in interactive applications.
+Higher latency is required because the scheduler may not increase the clock rate rapidly enough to meet the changing demand.

+(Note that the latency values are for the top level of a virtual audio device with 2 msec buffers.
+So SynthMark can achieve lower latency values than the actual audio framework with multiple levels and a DSP.)